- Campus Life

 Anthropology is the comparative study of human life and culture, past and present.
 It is concerned with human biological and cultural adaptations to physical and social environments throughout time and in all parts of the world.

 The basic themes of anthropology include adaptation, evolution, change, and continuity.
 Opportunities exist to apply anthropological knowledge to many problems of modern society, including the social impact of development, economic and political change, and cultural resource management.

-Learn more about the Sociology and Anthropology Department at Parkside.
+Learn more about Anthropology and the Geography Department at Parkside.